The Gift of Your Time is Priceless-Arts & Crafts Companions Needed for Hospice!- Columbia City, IN

 Make a real difference in someone's life!

-Great Lakes Caring Hospice, a leading care provider in the Midwest, is looking for compassionate volunteers willing to donate their time to provide exceptional end-of-life care to local hospice patients and their families.
+Elara Caring Hospice, a leading care provider in the Midwest, is looking for compassionate volunteers willing to donate their time to provide exceptional end-of-life care to local hospice patients and their families.

 Volunteers are needed to visit with patients and engage them in activities such as, playing music or singing, working on a craft project or sharing a special talent, or simply providing companionship through listening, talking, or holding a hand.
 Volunteers can provide respite care, allowing family members to take a much-needed break.

-Great Lakes Caring is also looking for Pet Therapy volunteers.
+Elara Caring is also looking for Pet Therapy volunteers.
 These volunteers along with their trained pet companions visit Hospice patients in facilities.
 Dogs must be certified in order to visit patients.

 Hours are very flexible, weekdays, evenings or weekends.
 Typically, we ask that you would visit your assigned patient 1-2 hours per week, or offer 1-2 hours per week of work in the office.
 There is a 4 hour minimum requirement per month for all of our volunteers.